Nigeria looks to benefit from $770m annual Road Trust Fund — Nigeria Today

 “This we believe would strengthen the Federal Road Safety Corps, in Nigeria, which is the country’s lead Agency in road traffic administration and safety management”.

-He said with $770 million of grant funding per year over the coming decade, the fund could save five million lives and avert 50 million serious injuries in low and middle income countries.
+He said with 770 million dollars of grant funding per year over the coming decade, the fund could save five million lives and avert 50 million serious injuries in low and middle income countries.

 He said while road safety was recognised as a key Sustainable Development Goals (SDGs) issue, inadequate funding, bad road network, lack of awareness, as well as absence of emergency health care services had remained its major challenges.